human-nature-lab/breadboard/CONTRIBUTING.md

 This uses a slightly different configuration to allow hot module replacement via webpack on frontend files.
 - Start the webpack server using `cd frontend && npm start`
-- Start the play framework server using `sbt "run -Dconfig.file=conf/application-dev.conf"`
+- Start the play framework server using `./start-dev.sh`

 ## Production